jarmokivekas/tuamk-thesis/doc/overview.md

 when representing waveforms digitally.
 The Nyquist frequency for complex sampling is equal to the complex sample rate.
 In this context, passband width is often shown as the same value as the signal sample rate.
-In fact, passband width is often referred to simply as the sample rate. \cite{needed}
+In fact, passband width is often referred to as the sample rate. \cite{needed}